PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed queryLastFilesInDataset agains missing jobs which are still in fileDB
   * added setPriority.py
   * fixed updateJobStatus for endTime
   * updated the brokerage log to have timestamp